 RELEASE OF DIRECTORY INFORMATION (EC §49073): The District has designated the following items as "Directory Information": pupil's name, address, telephone number, e-mail address, date of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous public or private school attended by the pupil; not pictures.
-The District has determined that the following individuals, officials, or organizations may receive directory information: PTO/PTA, Coordinating Council, School Site Council, and any law enforcement agency to aid in crime investigation.
+The District has determined that the following individuals, officials, or organizations may receive directory information: federal, state, and local government agencies, and the military forces of the United States.
 Directory information may also be disclosed to outside organizations without your prior written consent.
 Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks; a playbill, showing your pupil's role in a drama production; Honor roll or other recognition lists; graduation programs and sports activity sheets.
-However, no information may be released to a private profit-making entity other than employers, prospective employers, and representatives of the news media, including, but not limited to, newspapers, magazines, and radio and television stations.
+However, no information may be released to a private profit-making entity other than employers, prospective employers and representatives of the news media, including, but not limited to, newspapers, magazines, and radio and television stations.
 The names and addresses of pupils enrolled in grade 12 or who have terminated enrollment prior to graduation may be provided to a private school or college.
 No directory information regarding your child may be released if you notify the District that the information shall not be released.
 Please submit a written notice to the Principal of your child's school if you wish to deny access to directory information concerning your child.
 Release of directory information of a homeless child or youth is prohibited unless a parent or eligible pupil has given written consent that such information may be released.
-Upon written request of a parent, minutes of a school board meeting shall not include directory or personal information of a pupil or a parent.
-Directory information does not include citizenship status, immigration status, place of birth, or any other information indicating national origin (except where the Santa Ana Unified School District receives consent as required under state law).
-The deadline by which the parent, guardian, or student must notify the school in writing that he or she does not want the information designated as directory information will be no later than September 30 of every school year.